Improving Access to Stroke Treatment with Implementation of Wake-Up Unknown Symptom Onset Stroke Protocol (0.17h)

 Get Started

-This educational offering provides 0.17 CEU and was presented in the (categories) track.
-The course includes a static poster from the presentation originally shared at the 14th National Doctors of Nursing Practice Conference at the Swissotel in Chicago, August 2021.
+This educational offering provides 0.17 CEU and was presented in the Clinical track.
+The course includes a static poster from the presentation originally shared at the 16th National Doctors of Nursing Practice Conference (Virtual), August 2023.

 Oscar Danny Lee, PhD, APRN-CNS, CNE